 With google.com the $12 transaction fee went through Google's own domain name registrar service, but the sale was then cancelled within a minute.
 The very temporary owner was compensated by Google by $6006.13 – spelling Google as a good will gesture.
 Microsoft wasn't so lucky and they had to ask to buy the domain back from the new owner.

-So now that you know what is a domain for a website, what are you waiting for?
+So now that you know what a domain for a website is, what are you waiting for?

 What Is A Domain For A Website?